luizbgomide/sovereign/combat.md

 ### Dual Wielding Weapons

 Some attackers prefer to use two weapons at once.
-Delvers who wish to do so must have at least level 1 in the relevant weapon skills, such as [Stab](/rules#stab)-1 a mace and sword.
+Characters who wish to do so must have at least level 1 in the relevant weapon skills, such as [Stab](/rules#stab)-1 a mace and sword.

 When making an attack while dual-wielding, the attacker chooses which weapon they wish to use, rolling the attack roll accordingly.
 On a hit, the weapon does +2 damage so long as the target is within range of both wielded weapons.
 This bonus does not add to Shock.